-Action Used to Required permissions Notes Minimum access in the domains Read and update Active Directory data Read access to Active Directory Replicate Directory Changes right for all domains in the forest from which objects will be published Manage Replication Topology right for all domains in the forest from which objects will be which objects will be published Write, create, and delete objects rights for the Collaboration Services container and child containers Delete object rights for all containers with objects that are subject to conflict resolution through deletion Write permission for all objects that are subject to matching Modify group membership right for all groups whose members can be affected by conflict resolution through deletion or matching Modify permissions for all stores in the Configuration container where Collaboration Services' Calendar stub objects are stored.
+Action Used to Required permissions Notes Minimum access in the domains Read and update Active Directory data Read access to Active Directory Replicate Directory Changes right for all domains in the forest from which objects will be published Manage Replication Topology right for all domains in the forest from which objects will be published If objects that are subject to conflict resolution through deletion or matching can be scattered all over the forest, be sure to give this account sufficient privileges so it can update or delete objects located in different domains and containers and change the membership of different groups throughout the forest.
+Write, create, and delete objects rights for the Collaboration Services container and child containers Delete object rights for all containers with objects that are subject to conflict resolution through deletion Write permission for all objects that are subject to matching Modify group membership right for all groups whose members can be affected by conflict resolution through deletion or matching Modify permissions for all stores in the Configuration container where Collaboration Services' Calendar stub objects are stored.
 (Continued) (Continued) The Modify Permission right can be set through ADSI Edit.
 (Continued) Locate the store in the configuration container, right-click and select Properties.
 2. Select the Security tab, and click the Advanced tab.
 3. Select the account used for Collaboration Services, and click Edit.
 (If the account does not appear in the list click the Add button.)
 4. Grant the Modify Permission right and save your changes.